Old Man Markley

 Old Man Markley was a punk & bluegrass band based out of Los Angeles, CA. Founded in 2007, the band consisted of John Carey (lead vocals, guitar), Annie DeTemple (Autoharp, Vocals), Alex Zablotsky (Mandolin), Jeff Fuller (Drums), Joey Garibaldi (Bass, Vocals), Ryan Markley (Washboard), John Rosen (Banjo, Vocals), and Katie Weed (Fiddle).
 The band was signed to Fat Wreck Chords in 2010, but has largely been inactive since 2015.

 History

 The band was formed in late 2007 in the San Fernando Valley area of Los Angeles.
 They were named after washboard player (and former drummer for Angel City Outcasts) Ryan Markley.
 The band's debut album "Guts n' Teeth" released on Fat Wreck Chords on January 18, 2011.
 The band's first EP was a 7" released on Fat Wreck Chords with the A-Side being "For Better, For Worse" and the B-Side was a cover of the Screeching Weasel song "The Science Of Myth".

+At the conclusion of the band’s 2-month summer tour of the U.S. and Canada on July 19 2014, banjo player John Rosen left the band permanently.
+For the remainder of that year and continuing into 2015, Old Man Markley’s touring schedule shrank significantly, with the band playing only a handful of scattered dates in California.
+During that time, multi-instrumentalist Bob Hamilton assumed banjo responsibilities for the group.